evmts/tevm-monorepo/vm/vm/docs/modules.md

 Ƭ **CreateEVMOptions**: `Object`

-Options for creating an EVMts instance
+Options for creating an Tevm instance

 #### Type declaration